kaanalptkn/tinypaws-p4-ka/README.md

 ## Navigation bar

-* #### Navigation bar is visible on the top of each website.
+* #### Navigation bar is visible at the top of each website.
 It is responsive and will adapt to mobile devices by a change into a burger menu.

 * Navigation scheme: